Agent Definition Guide: Creating Custom Agents

 Your system prompt content goes here as regular markdown.

-This section defines the agent's personality, expertise, and specific instructions.
+This section defines the agent's expertise and specific instructions.

 Required Configuration